dotnet-foundation/projects/readme.md

 ## Joining the Committee

-The Project Committee meets for one hour on the 2nd Thursday of every month at 12:00 PM ET via Microsoft Teams.
-We invite you to join us and become a member of our team.

-To join the committee and attend the meetings, submit a [request to join the project team](https://github.com/dotnet-foundation/projects/issues/new?assignees=sbwalker&labels=membership&template=membership.md) and express your interest in being added to the meeting invite.
+The Project Committee meets for one hour on the 2nd Thursday of every month at 5:00 PM ET via Microsoft Teams.
+If you are interested in becoming a member of our team, please submit a [request to join the project team](https://github.com/dotnet-foundation/projects/issues/new?assignees=sbwalker&labels=membership&template=membership.md) and express your interest in being added to the meeting invite.
 We welcome individuals from all backgrounds and experience levels who share our passion for .NET, the open source model, and collaborative software development.

 ## Criteria